lichkitsch/faekind/quests/plansForPlot.md

 3. Fox finds out Sorrel is the princess
 4. Fox finds out he is fae
 5. Fox finds out he is the prince

+Ashe has a motorcycle
+jacob transman
+lavender transwoman
+gnarly fae hepsen

+meet fox cat at his apartment, cats scare sorrel

+ring after hours, teaching each other fighting techniques, talking about fae things

+sorrel wants to go to the opening of a new aquarium in the city as their first date

+Clove needs ingredients from the Twilight but nobody is available because of Jasper lurking about, asks for help?

+Shade met sorrel by helpong her fight off hemlock then they go get hotdogs

+flashbavks instead of band battles for podcazt

+- meet
+- first time at shade show, pulled up on stage to sing
+- first time sex
+- tunnels (drinking and drugs) convo about family, parents killed by dragons
+- holiday present see-thru keytar, surprised she kept it
+- brwakup

+shade other band members
+vinca - mantis drummer (tall), black hair madagascan marbled mantis dombeya - fossa bassist pink hair